 Other Stuff

-- The best way to fit the sump so it won't leak is to coat the block flange with a reasonable coating of silicone sealant, then fit it to the block and then do up the retaining bolts with only your fingers.
+- A good way to fit the sump so it won't leak is to coat the block flange with a reasonable coating of silicone sealant, then fit it to the block and then do up the retaining bolts with only your fingers.
 Leave it for a couple of days, then finish the job with a tension wrench.
 (Also make sure the sump flange is straight; It makes the job so much easier) If the sump plug is looking a bit daggy because it's only ever been molested by a cheap shifting spanner, then while it's out weld a large nut to the head of it so you've got a nice, large surface to grip next time.
 The same applies for the gearbox and diff sump plugs, of course.

 -The oil pump can be made to work far better by taking to it with a very fine grinder or a small file.
 Take off all the sharp edges that the oil has to slip around, thus making it easier to suck & push around and giving the engine more power.
 (You'd be amazed how much power the oil & water pumps take to drive) Make sure all the sealing surfaces are straight and true - You may need to spend some time on a fine grindstone to tighten things up again.
 The oil pump will have a pressure relief valve with a spring in it.
 You can boost your oil pressure by putting a 1/16" washer behind the spring.
 Some pumps may need more, some less; They are all different, depending on what the engine needs.